sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/backend.md

 This step bootstraps the first admin user account for your Sensu installation.
 This account will be granted the cluster admin role.

-{{% notice important %}}
+{{% notice warning %}}
-**IMPORTANT**: If you plan to [run a Sensu cluster](../../../operations/deploy-sensu/cluster-sensu/), make sure that each of your backend nodes is configured, running, and a member of the cluster before you initialize.
+**WARNING**: If you plan to [run a Sensu cluster](../../../operations/deploy-sensu/cluster-sensu/), make sure that each of your backend nodes is configured, running, and a member of the cluster before you initialize.
 {{% /notice %}}

 ### Docker initialization